 TRAM’s hiring practices build on the team’s ongoing commitments to advancing EDI goals throughout the educational and research processes.
 We will continue to harness techniques we have used in the past to implement fair selection processes.
 Recognizing the systemic barriers that underrepresented groups face in the transport field, our team will work to apply inclusive strategies in recruiting students to maintain gender balance and minority representation.
 TRAM works to widely advertise student positions and conduct interviews with all applicants to better recognize each candidate’s unique skills and experiences.
 We also actively reach out to organizations that support underrepresented groups (e.g., WTS: Advancing Women in Transportation) to distribute calls within their networks.
 For the graduate positions, we advertise through a variety of classes taught at universities in Montreal, while using national and international mailing lists and social media to reach a broad diversity of candidates.
 We will continue to recruit underrepresented minorities in transport planning by drafting advertisements in an inclusive manner, striving for language that is gender neutral and signals openness to diversity.
 Applicants are invited to self-identify as members of equity-seeking groups to help maximize diversity among trainees.
 The hiring committee will monitor the pool of students annually to ensure it reflects the broader population.

 TRAM team members have attended several workshops at McGill on how to incorporate EDI in the selection and supervision of students, including workshops on Equitable Hiring & Promotion, Gender Diversity, Anti-Racism, and Mentoring Relationships with a focus on Equity.
 We will continue to engage in ongoing discussions and training sessions, while working to improve the ease of access to opportunities for applicants coming from underrepresented groups.
 Interviews will be conducted with the group’s Director and with two senior, EDI-trained graduate students and/or postdoctoral fellows to ensure a transparent process where potential unconscious biases are addressed.

-Members of TRAM’s 2022-2023 Hiring Committee:

-Professor Ahmed El-Geneidy, School of Urban Planning, McGill University

-Lancelot Rodrigue, Incoming PhD student, School of Urban Planning, McGill University

-Dr. Aryana Soliz, Postdoctoral Researcher, School of Urban Planning, McGill University

 Promoting EDI through Education, Research, & Knowledge Mobilization

 TRAM student trainees work in close collaboration with their peers and senior research staff.
 The lab’s supervisors and mentors (the Director, postdoctoral researchers, and senior PhD students) adopt a one-on-one approach to mentorship, meeting with students almost daily to discuss progress, share ideas, and work together on writing projects.
 Students receive training in a variety of quantitative and qualitative methods, data-analysis techniques, software, and social-equity concepts.
 This approach allows supervisors to get to know each student’s interests and professional goals, which is crucial for offering the most supportive learning experience possible.
 We strive to foster an inclusive work environment through our EDI and code-of-conduct policy, recognition of multi-faith holidays, and other accommodations, including for students with children.
 In addition to individual meetings, we have weekly team meetings where students present their work to the group and receive constructive feedback.
 TRAM believes that teamwork is key to maximizing the student learning experience and enhances the collective expertise of the research group.
-PhD students are given co-supervising duties so they can be ready to lead transport research groups upon graduation.
+Postdoctoral fellows and PhD students are given co-supervising duties so they can be ready to lead transport research groups upon graduation.
 We are committed to supporting students in developing strong teamwork and interpersonal skills (including respectful communication, providing supportive peer feedback, and time management) given that these skills have proven essential to the inclusivity and productivity of our group’s work in the past.